WHY SHOULD I CONSIDER THE WATCHMAN?

 Due to the risk of having a medical procedure, patients should not be considered for the WATCHMAN™ if they are doing well and expect to continue doing well on blood-thinners.

 The WATCHMAN™ is the only device of its kind approved by the U.S. Food and Drug Administration (FDA) for reducing the risk of stroke in people with atrial fibrillation not caused by a heart valve problem.

 More than 30,000 WATCHMAN™ procedures have been performed worldwide.
 With over 10 years of U.S. clinical studies behind it, the WATCHMAN™ has a proven safety record.

 In a clinical trial, the WATCHMAN™ was implanted successfully in 95% of patients.
 In the remaining 5%, the procedure was either not attempted or not completed.
 This was because a pre-procedure exam showed that the patient was not qualified to receive the implant or because a complication occurred during the procedure before the WATCHMAN™ was implanted.

 As with any medical procedure, there are risks involved with the WATCHMAN™.
 Ask your cardiologist about the risks and benefits of the WATCHMAN™.

-The medical information on this website should not be a substitute for professional medical advice, diagnosis or treatment.
-All content including text, images and information contained on or through this site is provided for informational purposes only.
-You are encouraged to confirm information with other sources, and review all information regarding medical conditions or treatments with your physician.
+The medical information on this website should not be a substitute for physician consultation, diagnosis, or treatment.
+All content including text, images, and information contained on or through this site is provided for informational purposes only.
+You are encouraged to confirm information with other sources and review all information regarding medical conditions or treatments with your physician.
 Please consult your physician, or contact ACS for an appointment, before making any healthcare decisions regarding a specific condition or treatment.